futurelearn/frontend-exercise/README.md

 The user avatar that the menu should be accessible from is the initialled coloured square behind the menu in the visual - the avatar doesn't exist yet and so also needs to be built as part of this story.

-The visual file `user-options-menu.png` shows what the avatar & menu should look like when this module is finished.
+The file [`visual-user-options-menu.png`](visuals/visual-user-options-menu.png) shows what the avatar & menu should look like when this module is finished.
-The file `full-screen-for-context` shows the menu in the context of the page when it's activated - please note though that only the avatar and menu need to be built, this visual is just included to give you a sense of where the module should fit on the page.
+The file [`visual-full-screen-for-context.png`](visuals/visual-full-screen-for-context.png) shows the menu in the context of the page when it's activated - please note though that only the avatar and menu need to be built, this visual is just included to give you a sense of where the module should fit on the page.

 We've also included the icons, and you can use the pattern library [Futurelearn colour reference](https://www.futurelearn.com/pattern-library/core-patterns/colours) to get the hex values.